AudithSoftworks/Basis/readme.md

 2. Start your desired Docker-Compose configuration (any of: PHP 5.6 or 7.0).
 3. Update your ```/etc/hosts``` file to point to the primary container in your Docker configuration - generally ```php_XXX``` is the primary container, which is linked to ```php_XXX-fpm``` and other machines.
 4. Create ```.env``` file, containing your environmental variables.
-5. Switch into the primary container environment, to start building your environment:
+5. Switch into the primary container environment, to start building your environment (Note: before doing so, please read the important note in ```build.sh``` file!):
     1. Install NPM and Bower dependencies.
     2. Install ```fine-uploader``` package and build it (used in UI, for file uploads).
     3. Install ```jquery-validation``` package and build it (used in UI, for form validation).